- 1-2/3 cups evaporated milk, divided

 - 1 pound lean ground beef (90% lean)

 - 2 tablespoons all-purpose flour

 - 1 tablespoon lemon juice

-- Meanwhile, blend together cold water and flour.
-Remove meatballs from skillet, skim fat from pan juices and reserve juices.
-Stir 1 cup evaporated milk and flour/water mixture into pan juices in skillet; cook, uncovered, over low heat, stirring until sauce thickens.
+- Meanwhile, stir together cold water and flour.
+Remove meatballs from skillet; skim fat, reserving juices.
+Add flour mixture and remaining evaporated milk to pan juices; cook, uncovered, over low heat, stirring until sauce thickens.

 - Return meatballs to skillet.
 Stir in lemon juice.
-Serve with cooked noodles that have been tossed with poppy seeds and butter.
+If desired, top with lingonberries.
 Yield: 3-1/2 dozen.